MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 ### Online participants

-Part of the workshop will be taught in hybrid mode and if you are not able to attend in person, please register for the online persion using the same registration link above.
+Part of the workshop will be taught in hybrid mode and if you are not able to attend in person, please register for the online portion using the same registration link above.